Amazon Great Indian Festival Sale: Top phone deals under Rs 7,000

 The Amazon Great Indian Festival Sale is up and running and it offers massive discounts on a variety of products across different categories.
 This also includes electronic products like smartphones and gadgets, among others.
 Interestingly, some of the entry-level phones priced under Rs 7,000 are available at a never-before price in the sale.
 However, if you are planning to purchase an entry-level device from Amazon, picking one device for yourself can be a daunting task due to multiple options.

-Having said that, we have curated the top five smartphone deals under Rs 7,000 on Amazon.
+Having said that, we have curated the top three smartphone deals under Rs 7,000 on Amazon.
 Let’s take a look at the deals.

 Redmi A2 is one of the most popular smartphones under Rs 7,000 available on Amazon.
 It is priced at Rs 6,199 for 2GB RAM + 64GB storage and Rs 6,799 for 4GB RAM + 64GB storage.
 We recommend getting the top variant since it has more RAM.
 Redmi offers 2 years of warranty with the product.